Indian River Bridge graces the cover of Coastal Collection.

-This is one of my personal favorite prints – so I guess I am not surprised that it is also my best selling art photograph.
-This was photographed at twilight, as the title implies, from the southern bank of the Indian River Inlet about a half mile inland from the Indian River Bridge, itself.
+This is one of my personal favorite prints – so I guess I am not surprised that it is also among my best selling art photographs.
+This was captured at twilight, as the title implies, from the southern bank of the Indian River Inlet about a half mile inland from the Indian River Bridge, itself.
 It had been produced as prints in varying sizes, it has been ordered with a variety of frames and mats and also in an array of stretched canvas sizes.

 Heart-Shaped Sunflower Manipulation